mlilback/rc2SwiftClient/Issues.md

 ## main splitter
 * opening sidebar on full screen adjust only the size of editor, not results.
-* ability to center splitters (double click is standard, right?)

 ## error handling
 * pending transactions need a timeout